antoniocosentino/flippingCards/README.md

 ---

 ## Main Features:
-- All the functionality is available even offline, thanks to the locally stored dictionary.
+- All the functionality is available even offline, thanks to the locally stored dictionary
 - Super simple UI: add a word in less than 5 seconds!
-- Create a deck with a configurable size and with selected "freshness" of the words (e.g. only words added in the last week).
+- Create a deck with a configurable size and with selected "freshness" of the words (e.g. only words added in the last week)
-- Test your knowledge of the words by swiping and flipping your cards.
+- Test your knowledge of the words by swiping and flipping your cards

 ---